gaaiatinc/lru-cache-js/README.md

 ## Key Requirements
+If the key object passed to any of the LRU cache methods does not have its own member methods hashCode() and equals(), the LRUCache will wrap the key object with a class that implements the two necessary methods (hashCode() calculates a SHA1 hash of the key object using the _object-hash_ module).

-The key object used with the interface methods above must implement the following methods:
+The key object used with the interface methods above may implement its own member methods for hashCode() and equals():
 * hashCode(): The implementation of this method must return a value which can be of any JavaScript type (numbers, strings, etc.).
  This method must guarantee that for two key objects with at least one different attribute, the returned hash codes are different.
 * equals(otherKey): The implementation of this method must satisfy the following conditions:
     * key1.equals(key2) returns the same value as key2.equals(key1), and
     * if key1.equals(key2) returns true, then key1.hashCode() returns the same value as key2.hashCode().

-If the key object requirements above are not satisfied, the interface methods will throw an error.

 ## Install
 To install the lru-cache-js module as a dependency for your node app, execute the following command in the top directory of your node project: